Becoming The Boss: Bruce Springsteen’s “Born to Run”

 The song gradually builds in intensity, until a Clarence Clemons’ sax solo, played over a deep half-time feel, brings things to a very theatrical, and very powerful, crescendo.

 “Tenth Avenue Freeze-Out” follows, and gives us a moment to catch our breath.

 The first of the album’s two epics, this is the discerning fan’s favourite.
-And with good reason; there’s a lot to love here, not least the raw and intense vocal.
+And with good reason: there’s a lot to love here, especially the raw and intense vocal.
 The impressionistic lyrics are excellent, too:

 Catching rides to the outskirts